EffectOrientedProgramming/book/Chapters/04_Initialization.md

 This shows that operations like `retry` also work on `ZLayer`s.

-## External Configuration
+## External Configuration {i: configuration, startup}{i: startup configuration}

-Programs must often configure their behavior based on the environment during startup.
+Programs must often configure their behavior based on the startup environment.
 There are three typical ways to do this:

 - Command Line Parameters
 - Configuration Files
 - OS Environment Variables

-We can use the [ZIO Config library](https://effectorientedprogramming.com/resources/zio/zio-config/) for all of these:
+We can use the [ZIO Config library](http://effectorientedprogramming.com/resources/zio/zio-config-docs-index) for all of these:

 ```scala 3 mdoc:silent
 import zio.*